FAIMS/burial-mounds-web/README.md

 First, please ensure your files are of the types discussed in the [file type section](#file-type-for-images), please otherwise convert your image to one of the file type mentioned in that section.

 In the root folder of the project, create a folder called *images* if it doesn't exist yet.
-Inside the *images* folder, group the images by the unique identifier of the record.
-For each record, create a new folder inside the *images* folder with the name matching the unique identifier for that record.
+Inside the *images* folder, group the images by the unique identifier of the `record`.
+For each `record`, create a new folder inside the *images* folder with the name matching the unique identifier for that `record`.

 **Example:**

-For example, given a record with the unique id `1000` and the following images associated with that record:
+For example, given a `record` with the unique id `1000` and the following images associated with that `record`:

 - `1000_Detail_Profile_of_RT.JPG`
 - `1000_Detail_RT2.JPG`